huangshuojason/Video-Analysis--DataScience-Group/docs/README.md

 Each member’s contribution will be added after their tasks are completed.
 - CONG Tianxiang (@congtx) - Research design; Theory development; YouTube API data extraction; advanced code review
 - HUANG Shuo (@huangshuojason) - Research design; YouTube API data extraction; Panel data acquisition
-- Okamoto Shunichi (@okamoto-junichi22-debug)- This is a new member who joined on May 13.
+- Okamoto Junichi (@okamoto-junichi22-debug)- This is a new member who joined on May 13.

 ## Updated on May 19th